Sunita778/Sunita778/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-As a Data Scientist, I am dedicated to leveraging data-driven insights to solve complex problems and drive strategic decision-making.
+I'm a Data Scientist, dedicated to leveraging data-driven insights to solve complex problems and drive strategic decision-making.
 With a strong background in statistics, machine learning, and programming, I specialize in extracting actionable insights from large datasets and developing predictive models to optimize business processes.
 My passion lies in uncovering patterns, trends, and correlations within data, ultimately driving innovation and enhancing organizational performance.
 With a commitment to continuous learning and a collaborative approach, I thrive in dynamic environments where I can contribute my analytical skills to drive impactful outcomes.

-- 🌱 I’m currently learning *Computer Vision*.
 - 💼 Data Scientist
 - 🎓 Bachlore of Science (Physics).
+- 🌱 I love turning messy data into beautiful stories.
+- 👯 Looking to collaborate on: Open-source ML/DL projects
+- 💬 Ask me about: Python, Machine Learning, Deep Learning, NLP, Computer Vision

 ## 💻 Projects